-AgBioTechNet includes the following information materials:
+Environmental Impact includes the following information materials:

-Abstracts records: Indexed records from the CAB Direct database relating to the subject of agricultural biotechnology science hosted on the CAB Direct database latest research on an area of scientific study
+Abstracts records: Indexed records from the CAB Direct database relating to the subject of environmental science on the CAB Direct database research on an area of scientific study eBooks: Access to full electronic books or book chapters relevant to environmental science.
+These are selected from CABI's eBook service

-Full text articles: Links to the complete scientific record for scholarly articles biotechnology written by subject experts
+Full text articles: Links to the complete scientific record for scholarly articles hosted international environmental organisations

-CAB Reviews: Comprehensive overviews and detailed reviews of the congresses, annual meetings and more targeting scientific communities and industries involved in agricultural biotechnology
+CAB Reviews: Comprehensive overviews and detailed reviews of the latest sciences written by subject experts

+Reports: A repository of reports published or commissioned by annual meetings and more targeting scientific communities and industries involved in environmental science

-News Articles: News on the current developments in agricultural
+News Articles: The latest news on the current developments in environmental

-Events: A calendar of relevant international conferences.
+Events: A calendar of relevant international conferences, congresses,

-The following guide has been designed for all users of AgBiotechNet to highlight various features available and enable our customers to easily navigate the interface.
+The following guide has been designed for all users of the Environmental Impact to highlight various features available and enable our customers to easily navigate the interface.
 It will also introduce various search techniques for new users of online databases and explain various strategies that can be used when searching to return the most relevant results.